District and Hall

 is a Mecca for trout fishermen; Rennie’s Restaurant and Art

 Gallery; The Acheron CFA which was very active during the Black

 Saturday fires; and next door to that, the jewel in the crown –

-to its natural timber lined walls and ceiling.
-The hall is well maintained by our active Acheron Hall Committee, which also organises
+to its natural timber lined walls and ceiling and polished timber

+floors.
+The hall is well maintained by our active Acheron Hall Committee,

-Hire for contact details.
+– see Hall Hire for contact details.

 The Acheron Hall has enough tables, chairs, crockery and cutlery